 NGO registration is vital for any kind of organization.
 This allows a group to get permission for certain activities.

-An NGO can be formed either by an individual or an entity.
 A public person can form an NGO while an individual can form an NGO through an instrument called the ‘Independent Organization Act’.
 An NGO can only function if an Independent Organization Act is filed.

 However, anyone can register an NGO in India without following any formal procedures.
 In general, there is no minimum membership requirement for the NGO.
 In addition, the minimum requirement for NGO registration is only some basic details, like the number of members and a website.
 NGOs in India cannot collect any funds from people outside the country unless they have a special certificate from the Income Tax Department.